kgisl/pythonFDP/units/Unit_III_Notes.md

 				hello

-**Keyword arguments**
+**ii.
+Keyword arguments**
-•	Keyword arguments are related to the function calls.
+- [ ] Keyword arguments are related to the function calls.
-•	When keyword arguments in a function call, the caller identifies the arguments by the parameter name.
+- [ ] When keyword arguments in a function call, the caller identifies the arguments by the parameter name.
-•	This allows you to skip arguments or place them out of order because the Python interpreter is able to use the keywords provided to match the values with parameters.
+- [ ] This allows you to skip arguments or place them out of order because the Python interpreter is able to use the keywords provided to match the values with parameters.

 **Example**